 Treatment of Psoriatic Arthritis

 Psoriatic arthritis is treated much like rheumatoid arthritis.
-Treatment is divided into medicines that might slow the process of joint damage in psoriatic arthritis (called disease-modifying antirheumatic drugs or DMARDs); and nonsteroidal anti-inflammatory drugs (NSAIDs), which treat symptoms without changing the course of psoriatic arthritis.
+Common treatment includes drugs that might slow the process of joint damage in psoriatic arthritis (called disease-modifying antirheumatic drugs or DMARDs); and nonsteroidal anti-inflammatory drugs (NSAIDs), which treat symptoms without changing the course of psoriatic arthritis.

 Typically, the DMARDs reduce skin psoriasis as well as psoriatic arthritis.
 DMARDs include: